What is Thatch

-St Augustine has a unique culture of thick above ground stems, large open space between stems and a tall protective canopy above the stems.
-It is this mat of stems and tall canopy that is often – and wrongly – called thatch.
-This stem mat and tall canopy is an important part of the anatomy of the St Augustine turf – it is not thatch.
+St Augustine lawn is made of thick above-ground stems with large open space between stems and a tall stiff canopy above the stems.
+It is this mat of stems and stiff canopy that is often – and wrongly – called thatch.
+This mat of stems and tall canopy is what provides the moist, cool, dark and windless conditions to prevent thatch.

-Mowing height is critical for composting – and it protects stems and roots from the hot Florida sun.
-The stem mat is about 2” thick above the soil in a healthy lawn.
-If you are mowing 2”, you are mowing stems – it is that simple.
-If you mow at 3” you have a leaf blade of 1” which will expose the stems to the brutal Florida sun.
-Mowing heights of about 4” or above will provide a thick protective canopy of erect stiff leaves providing the optimum light reception, insulation of the stems from the harsh sun and perfect conditions for composting.
+Mowing height is critical for composting and protection of stems and roots from the hot Florida sun.
+Mowing heights of 4” or higher will provide a thick tall canopy providing optimum light reception, insulating of the stems from the harsh sun and perfect conditions for composting.
 That is a win/win/win – high photosynthesis, max protection for the stems and composting.

-Rarely will St Augustine form a harmful thatch layer.
-The spongy cushiony feel of St Augustine is natural and very necessary for the survival and health of a St Augustine lawn.
-However close mowing – below 4” will destroy the leaf canopy, expose the stems and reduce the vigor of your lawn.
-For best results mow your lawn at 4” or higher and spend your time and efforts improving your irrigation system – don’t worry about thatch.
+The spongy cushiony feel of a St Augustine lawn is natural and necessary for the survival and health of a St Augustine lawn and composting of organic matter.
+For best results keep the lawn tall and wet - mow your lawn at 4” or higher and spend your time and money improving your irrigation system and don’t worry about thatch.